 Additional Kyogre counters

-- Manectric with Charge Beam and Wild Charge
+- Manectric with Charge Beam/Wild Charge

-The best weather to raid a Kyogre is Rain, as it unlocks the Level 25 capture encounter but also boosts Electric type moves.
+The best weather to raid a Kyogre is Rain, as it unlocks the Level 25 capture encounter and also boosts Electric type moves.
 However, the Kyogre moves will also be boosted so be careful – the damage output will surprise you!

 Second best weather is Clear, as it boosts Grass types and enables you to utilize their type coverage + weather boosted damage to defeat Kyogre more easily.

 The worst weather for a Kyogre raid is Snow, as it boosts Blizzard and makes the hardest Kyogre matchup even more difficult.

 |Rainy||Allows a Level 25 Encounter from Weather Boost.
 Boosts Electric types||Boost’s Kyogre’s Waterfall, Hydro Pump Water, and Thunder Electric|